 In conclusion, the likelihood of a fire is at a medium level of risk prior to the implementation of the action plan because of the normal fire hazards that have been highlighted within the risk assessment.
-Surreptitious smoking was taking place on the staircase and the first-floor deck area.
-This should cease immediately and be monitored by the caretaking/cleaning team.
-Residents should be reminded that smoking should not take place within the building.
+This includes tumble dryers outside flat entrance doors.
+These should be removed at the earliest opportunity.